 You’ve brought a new puppy into your home.
-He’s cute and cuddly.
-His huge beautiful eyes melt your heart each time he looks at you.
+He or she is cute and cuddly.
+With huge beautiful eyes that melt your heart each time they look at you.
+Now where do you being with training?
+It’s crucial to start early on to build a foundation where you puppy wants to learn and please you.

 It’s nice to know that you care so much about your puppy and that he seems to adore you.
 He needs a lot of TLC to grow, both physically and mentally.
-Play with him, cuddle him and love him.
+You should moments for play time, bonding and loving your puppy.
 Show him lots of affection.
 However, be cautious.
 Affection must be tempered with respect.

 Don’t let those beautiful brown eyes (or blue, green or gold) con you into giving in to your puppy’s every whim.
 If you let him away with too much, he will not learn discipline and self-control, nor will he learn to respect you.
 He will be out of control and you will have big trouble on your hands.
 Remember, he is not always going to be a puppy.